gokayfem/ComfyUI_VLM_nodes/README.md

 **Suggester** node: It can generate 5 different prompts based on the original prompt using consistent in the options or random prompts using random in the options.
 Works best with LLava 1.5 and 1.6.

-Outputs are JSON files, you can see them as a text using JsonToText Node.
+Outputs are JSON looking texts, you can see them as a text using JsonToText Node.
 You can see any string output with ViewText Node
 You can set any string input using SimpleText Node